czi-finance/wrds_sample_code/README.md

 run;
 ```

-7. Compute a number of statistics for analysts' forecast,
+7. Compute a number of statistics for analysts' forecasts,
-including the number of analysts who made forecast in the 9 months prior to earnings announcement,
+including the number of analysts who made forecasts in the 9 months prior to earnings announcement,
-and their mean (median) forecast.
+and their mean (median) forecasts.
 Also, compute the earnings-to-price ratio as well as two measures of (relative) forecast error.
 ```sas
 proc sql;